If you are new to USTRC, getting a membership is easy. Just Contact our Main Office or click on the

 What events can youth rope in with a Junior Looper membership?

-Your children can rope in the very popular Junior Looper “dummy” ropings that take place at every USTRC sanctioned ropings including the National Finals, where the Junior Looper Championships are held.
-If your child is ready to compete in the arena, his or her FREE Junior Looper card will be valid at any USTRC approved event until their 13th birthday, then a regular membership will need to be purchased.
+Your children can rope in the very popular Junior Looper “dummy” ropings that take place at USTRC sanctioned ropings including the National Finals, where the Junior Looper Championships are held.

 Your membership begins on the date of purchase and ends on December 31 of that same year.
-Memberships purchased after September 1 of any given year are valid through December 31 of the next year.
-For example, if you purchase a membership on September 3, 2011, it will expire on December 31, 2012.
+Memberships purchased after November 1 of any given year are valid through December 31 of the next year.
+For example, if you purchase a membership on November 3, it will be valid through December of the following year.
 Purchasing early is always a good idea!

-I am not receiving my SuperLooper.
+I am not receiving my Team Roping Journal.
 What happened?

-If you are no longer receiving your SuperLooper, it’s one of two reasons.
-First, your membership has expired and as time as passed, the SuperLooper is no longer being mailed to you.
-Or, you have not updated your mailing address.
-You can call 254.968.0002 and press zero, or go to your USTRC member page and update it there.
+If you are no longer receiving The Team Roping Journal, it's for one of two reasons.
+Either your membership has expired and the magazine is no longer being mailed to you,

 I’ve gotten married and my last name has changed.